 Hugo’s way is a new broker with no regulation taking on the established multi-regulated IC Markets We compared Hugosway vs IC Markets to determine which broker is best for spreads, account types and platforms.
 Read to see how each compares.

 The lower you keep your trading expenses, the more money you can extract from the global currency market.
 The difference between the bid price and the asking price aka the spread is the first cost traders need to pay for trading forex.
-One way to keep relatively low costs of forex trading is to choose a broker with low spreads.
+One way to keep the relatively low costs of forex trading is to choose a broker with low spreads.

 Our team of experts at Compare Forex Brokers has put side-by-side forex brokers Hugosway vs IC Markets to see which one offers lower spreads.